Albania has a lot to offer. If you ever visit, however, you better read these 13 things you didn’t know about Albania.

 No Means Yes, and Yes Means No

+One of the things you didn’t know about Albania is the way they shake their head.
 When talking to an Albanian you may come away with the distinct impression that they are disagreeing with you.
-However, this is due to a cultural quirk where they nod their heads in the opposite direction than people of the western cultures.
+However, this is due to a cultural quirk where they nod their heads in the opposite direction than people of western cultures.
 Shake your head up and down and that means no, shake it side to side and that means yes.
 India is another such place that has this trait.
 It does take some getting used to.

 Perhaps the Strangest of Albania’s Claims to Fame are its Bunkers